From general education to science

 The turn of the century also saw an increase in the importance of modern philologies.
 While English studies had previously been part of the compulsory curriculum of the professor for Romance linguistics and taught as an ancillary subject, in 1900, Gustav Binz was appointed as the first extraordinary (associate) professor.

-Slavic studies first gained recognition in 1923 when Elsa Mahler, a Swiss-Russian educated at the University of Basel, received a teaching appointment in Slavic languages and was promoted to the university’s first woman full professor in 1938.
+Slavic studies first gained recognition in 1923 when Elsa Mahler, a Swiss-Russian woman educated at the University of Basel, received a teaching appointment in Slavic languages and was promoted to the university’s first woman full professor in 1938.
 Initially, the Slavic seminar was a subordinate department of the Seminar for Indo-European Linguistics, but it grew rapidly, moving to its own premises at 7 Stapfelberg near Münsterplatz in 1950.

 Educational policy bears fruit in the 1960s